Subscribe to our news letter

 AI-Powered Campaign Optimization

 AI is reshaping retail media operations.
 Walmart Connect's Automated Creative Generation reduced production time by 80% (Walmart Connect, 2026), and according to Rockbot, AI-driven targeting delivers 6x more ROI than traditional targeting methods (Rockbot, 2026).
-The next wave will apply AI to campaign management, bid optimization, and analytics -- shifting from generative content creation to operational intelligence.
+The next wave applies AI to campaign management, bid optimization, and clean-room measurement, shifting from generative content creation to operational intelligence.
+In June 2026, CVS Media Exchange launched CorIQ, an AI-driven closed-loop measurement platform, and Albertsons Media Collective introduced onsite incrementality measurement, both signals that AI is moving from creative into measurement (Mars United, June 2026).

 In-Store Retail Media Goes Mainstream